jaderigby/segments/README.md

 "So what's so great about this," you ask?
 Well first off, panels default to a width of 1200px, and are centered (Later, when we get into breakpoints, we'll talk about the importance of this value more).

 Next, because of this wrapper/panel relationship, a background color can be added to the wrapper and viola!
 You can extend a colored section all the way across.
-This can be very useful for other benefits, such as background images or paralax images, as well.
+This can be very useful for other benefits, such as background images or parallax effects, as well.

 You can use just one panel to wrap your entire site if it suits you, or you can stack them on top of each other as you go, such as: